pimbrouwers/Danom/README.md

 ---

-Danom is a well-supported library that provides a set of functional programming tools for C#.
-It is designed to be easy to use, efficient, and compatible with existing C# codebases.
-The library is inspired by F#'s Option and Result types, providing a familiar API for those who have used F# before.
-These discriminated unions are a powerful way to handle nullable values and expected errors in a type-safe manner, while also providing a fluent API for chaining operations within workflows and value transformations.
+Danom provides Option and Result types for C#, inspired by F#.
+It’s designed to be easy to use, efficient, and compatible with existing C# codebases.
+These types offer a type-safe way to represent nullable values and expected errors, while also supporting a fluent API (e.g., map, bind) for chaining operations and value transformations.

 ---